Applying for a Social Security Number If You Have a Job

 Applying for a Driver's License Without a Social Security Number

 You will need to obtain a rejection letter from the Social Security Administration.
-To obtain a social security rejection letter:
+To obtain a social security rejection letter, you should not visit the Social Security Administration Office.
+Instead, follow the instructions below:

 - Complete the SS-5 social security number application (yes, you must do this to get a rejection letter)